 — FairfaxCounty Health (@fairfaxhealth) September 20, 2019

 The health risks and benefits of using e-cigarettes and similar devices are still being evaluated.
 However, there is a growing body of evidence indicating that the chemicals in these products may be dangerous.
-According to the Centers for Disease Control and Prevention, 94 possible cases of severe lung illness associated with vaping were reported in 14 states from June 28 to Aug.
-15.
+As of Oct.
+15, 2019, 1,479 lung injury cases associated with the use of e-cigarette, or vaping, products have been reported to CDC from 49 states (all except Alaska), the District of Columbia, and 1 U.S. territory.

 In addition to respiratory and lung illness, the nicotine exposure from e-cigarettes has been linked to: